petminion/petminion/README.md

 This framework is written in python and intended to be run on something like a raspberry pi.
 However, if you are just interested in trying it out it can even be run on a desktop (where the feeder hardware and/or camera is simulated).

 To install, run the following command on any machine which has a recent python version installed.
+If your platform doesn't have "pipx" installed use "pip" instead.

 ```
-$ pipx install petminion
+$ pipx install -f petminion
   installed package petminion 0.2.0, installed using Python 3.11.6
   These apps are now globally available
     - petminion